- Draft -

 This meant, that the 3D game developers couldn’t just stop DOS support and software rendered 3D, but had to also add 3D card support and proprietary drivers.

-By 1996, 3D accelerated card manufacturers supported OpenGL and DirectX as a standard, from here on there would be no more new 3D DOS games.
+By 1996, 3D accelerated card manufacturers supported OpenGL and DirectX as a standard, from here on in, 3D DOS games were mostly thing of the past.

 Also motherboard manufactures started to integrate audio and video but it didn’t include 3D support, which meant 3D games could only run on a small subset of all home PC’s now.